Splunk® Cloud Services

 While this site provides some instruction around configuring your IdP to enable a SAML application, the documentation for your IdP is always the best place to get the latest IdP configuration information.

-Just-in-time provisioning to join users to your tenant automatically
+Turn on just-in-time provisioning to join users to your tenant automatically

 As part of integrating SCS to an IdP, you can enable what is known as just-in-time (JIT) provisioning for your tenant.
 JIT provisioning lets you automatically bring users from your Identity Provider into your tenant when they first log in.
 When JIT provisioning is active, Splunk Cloud Services assigns users to the groups that you specify in the JIT Provisioning section of the IdP integration page.
 You won't have to manually invite them to the tenant for them to access it.